 George would plug away at running Chickering until he died in 1899.
 His achievements included launching a new factory in Chicago.
 Five after George died, the remains of the company were merged into the American Piano Company in Rochester, N.Y. as the industry consolidated.

 Chickering world-class pianos had been the White House piano for presidents Pierce, Buchanan, Lincoln and Teddy Roosevelt.
 But the company would miss out on the final, big boom years for the piano business that ended with the stock market crash of 1929.
-In 1923, 347,000 pianos were purchased in the United States, only 51,000 units were sold eight years later.
+In 1923, 347,000 pianos sold in the United States, but only 51,000 units sold eight years later.